10.8 Chapter Conclusion

 Summary

-Chapter 10 focused on child behavior.
-The information was shared with the intent of building the foundation for positive and intentional guidance within a developmentally appropriate framework.
-The information was presented in a strengths-based approach, to support your work to build on what a child knows and can do to build skills.
+This chapter focused on child behavior with the goal of building a foundation for positive and intentional guidance within a developmentally appropriate framework.
+The chapter presented a strengths-based approach to building a child’s skills where the educator builds on what a child knows and can do.

-In defining behavior, we looked from two different perspectives: behavior that is seen and observed, and behavior that is “below the surface” and unseen.
-It is important to know every child with whom you work to be able to discover the “below the surface” experiences, skills and motivations that influence behavior.
-Along with the development and teaching of social and emotional skills, we must remember that all behavior is communication.
-Stop and ask yourself what a child is telling you through behavior next time you are challenged.
-The other question we must ask is about the well-being of the whole child and the possible presence of trauma in their life.
+In defining behavior, early childhood educators look from two perspectives: behavior that is seen and observed, and behavior that is below the surface and unseen.
+Educators need to know every child with whom they work to discover the below-the-surface experiences, skills, and motivations that influence behavior.
+Along with the development and teaching of social and emotional skills, remember that all behavior is communication.
+Next time you are challenged, stop and ask yourself what a child is telling you through behavior.
+When challenged by a child’s behavior, remember to look at the well-being of the whole child and the possible presence of trauma in their life.

-At the core of our work around behavior needs to be relationship building with the child’s family.
+At the core of the work around behavior is relationship building with the child’s family.
 Strong, respectful relationships that are founded in partnership will support your work with the children and model social skills for life.

 As young children develop socially and emotionally, they learn self-control.
-At this time challenging behavior is common and can be expected.
+Challenging behavior is common and can be expected.
 It is important to identify the meaning behind challenging behavior and work together with families to set age-appropriate expectations for the child.

-When facing a situation where two children are in a disagreement, it’s important to take a moment to assess the root of the issue.
+When facing a situation where two children are in a disagreement, take a moment to assess the root of the issue.
 In this case, two young girls are fighting over a piece of purple construction paper in the art area.
-To find a resolution, it’s crucial to ask yourself some questions:
+To find a resolution, ask yourself these questions:

 - What steps can be taken to resolve the issue?